Nearshoring in Latin America

 In the past decade, some fear has surrounded the much-publicized network of cartels in Mexico.
 However, for urban companies, the uncertainty has proven to be much more dangerous than the violence itself; most gangs work far from populated business districts, and both public and private entities have increased the security in and around office buildings.
-Further, IT service providers have strengthened their network of back-up infrastructure, ensuring that operations continue smoothly and safely from a number of prepared locations (Tanaka, 2011).
+Further, IT outsourcing services providers have strengthened their network of back-up infrastructure, ensuring that operations continue smoothly and safely from a number of prepared locations (Tanaka, 2011).

 Forrester Research summarizes it the best: “Companies interested in the cost and quality benefits of offshore labor, but which require a closer, less risky solution, should strongly consider Mexico as an important nearshore option.”
 Over the past decade, Mexico has made significant strides toward becoming a diversified economy, with a deep skill base that offers more than just low-cost labor.
 It’s close enough for the convenience of shared time zones and pain-free communication, while still enjoying the many benefits of outsourcing.
 The country has invested in its physical and digital infrastructure and talent pool, evolving into a versatile producer of high-value tech services.